If you’re in the business of planning or forecasting for your organization, then you’ve likely heard of Rough Cut Capacity Planning (RCCP).

-The concept of Rough cut capacity planning software usually comprises matching or balancing the assets available, with the demands arising at the moment.
+The main functionality of RCCP software usually comprises matching or balancing the assets available with the demands arising at the moment.

-Types of capacity planning
+Types of Capacity Planning

 In the case of capacity planning, it needs lots of consideration.
 Hence capacity planning is based on two types,

-- Short term capacity planning
+- Short-term capacity planning

-- Long term capacity planning
+- Long-term capacity planning

 Setting up extra facilities and acquiring more materials is also a way to proceed.

 Overtime can go on for a few days or even a few months.
-Depending on the rush, and also on the other aspects of production.
+Depending on the rush and also on the other aspects of production.